omer-kose/ProceduralGeneration/README.md

 - Perlin Noise is used for the heightmap generation
 - Each biome has a height range.
 Depending on height the corresponding biome is picked.
 - The height values sampled from the noise map are undergone a non-linear function.
 This allows users to customize the height shape of the map with the curve editor GUI.

-## TODO's (This will always be updated (I hope))
-- Textures for biomes
-- Better lighting model
-- A cubemap
-- A water shader
-- Chunk system to create infinite worlds